A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

 \subsection{Verification of the ELAS simulator}

 To implement liver allocation rules in the ELAS simulator, we have used the 2016 functional specifications for ELAS.
-To verify the correctness of our implementation of ELAS allocation rules, we exported ELAS match lists for 500 randomly selected donors who were reported between 01-01-2016 and 31-12-2019.
-We constructed unit tests to ascertain that the ELAS simulator returned match codes for these lists correctly based on graft and candidate information.
+To verify the correctness of our implementation of ELAS allocation rules, we exported ELAS match lists for 500 randomly selected donors who were reported between January 1, 2016 and December 31, 2019.
+We constructed unit tests to verify that the ELAS simulator correctly generated the match codes for these lists based on the reported donor and candidate information.
 We also constructed unit tests to ascertain that the ELAS simulator returns the candidates in the exact same order as the exported match lists.

-To ensure the correctness of the exception module, we exported (N)SE exception score definitions directly from the ET database.
+To ensure the correctness of the exception module, we exported (N)SE exception score definitions directly from the Eurotransplant database.
 For the obligation system module, we used functional specifications of the ELAS obligation system to guide our implementation.
-These functional specifications contain examples of how obligations have to be linked (including how to date obligations created from multiple linkable obligations).
+These functional specifications contain examples of how obligations have to be linked including how to date obligations created from multiple linkable obligations.
 We implemented these examples as unit tests for the ELAS simulator.